United States v. The Amistad: Arguments before Supreme Court

-On February 23, 1841, U.S. Attorney General Henry D. Gilpin began the oral argument phase before the Supreme Court.
+On February 22, 1841, U.S. Attorney General Henry D. Gilpin began the oral argument phase before the Supreme Court.
 Gilpin first entered into evidence the papers of La Amistad, which stated that the Africans were Spanish property.
 Gilpin argued that the Court had no authority to rule against the validity of the documents.
 Gilpin contended that if the Africans were slaves, as indicated by the documents, they must be returned to their rightful owner, the Spanish government.
 Gilpin's argument lasted two hours.

-John Quincy Adams, a former U.S. President who was then a U.S. Representative from Massachusetts, had agreed to argue for the Africans.
+John Quincy Adams, a former U.S. president who was then a U.S. Representative from Massachusetts, had agreed to argue for the Africans.
 When it was time for him to argue, he said that he felt ill-prepared.
 Roger Sherman Baldwin, who had already represented the captives in the lower cases, opened in his place.

 Baldwin, a prominent attorney, contended that the Spanish government was trying to manipulate the Supreme Court to return "fugitives."
 He argued that the Spanish government sought the return of slaves who had been freed by the district court but was not appealing the fact of their having been freed.
 Covering all the facts of the case, Baldwin spoke for four hours over the course of February 22 and 23.
 (He was of no relation to the Court's Justice Henry Baldwin.)

 Adams rose to speak on February 24.
 He reminded the Court that it was a part of the judicial branch and not part of the executive.
-Introducing copies of correspondence between the Spanish government and the U.S. Secretary of State, he criticized President Martin Van Buren for his assumption of unconstitutional powers in the case:
+Introducing copies of correspondence between the Spanish government and Secretary of State John Forsyth, he criticized President Van Buren for his assumption of unconstitutional powers in the case:

 Adams argued that neither Pinckney's Treaty nor the Adams–Onís Treaty applied to the case.
 Article IX of Pinckney's Treaty referred only to property and did not apply to people.
 As to The Antelope decision (10 Wheat.
 124), which recognized "that possession on board of a vessel was evidence of property," Adams said that did not apply either since the precedent was established prior to the prohibition of the foreign slave trade by the United States.
 Adams concluded on March 1 after eight-and-a-half hours of speaking.
-(The Court had taken a recess following the death of Associate Justice Barbour).
+(The Court had taken a recess following the death of Associate Justice Barbour on February 25.)

 Attorney General Gilpin concluded oral arguments with a three-hour rebuttal on March 2.
 The Court retired to consider the case.